confluentinc/ksql/design-proposals/klip-11-DQL.md

 **Discussion**: _link to the design discussion PR_

 **tl;dr:** [KLIP-8](klip-8-interactive-queries.md) adds the ability to query table state similar to RDBMS style queries.
-           To allow queriying tables in a "streaming manner", i.e., receive a table's changelog stream as query result the new keyword `EMIT CHANGES` is introduced.
+           To allow querying tables in a "streaming manner", i.e., receive a table's changelog stream as query result, the new keyword `EMIT CHANGES` is introduced.
            However, adding this new keyword seems not to be an holistic solution.
            We propose to resedign the query language to allow a more native way to support different types of queries over streams and tables.
-           The proposed design is based on the stream-table dualtiy idea, and tries to embed this duality into the query language itself.
+           The proposed design is based on the stream-table duality idea, and tries to embed this duality into the query language itself.

 ## Motivation